 While in Jamestown, Howard and I had dinner at Forte, a sexy dimly-lit restaurant with killer food, commendable service, and a special allure that you won’t find just anywhere.

 Since the restaurant was super busy, we dined at the bar, where we received spectacular service.
-It was a great place to watch the bartenders slinging cool drinks for the restaurant patrons.
-Of all the meals we ate on our trip, Forte was the most memorable dining experience in upstate New York as far as the coolness factor of the restaurant goes.
+It was a great place to watch the bartenders slinging exotic drinks for the restaurant patrons.
+Of all the meals we ate on our trip, Forte was the most memorable dining experience in upstate New York as far as the restaurant’s coolness factor goes.

 7. Tusten Cup, Narrowsburg